-“Anti-semitism” as a term is a bit of a misnomor.
-After all, it’s not a reference to all semites, which includes Arabs and Assyrians who speak semitic languages.
+“Anti-Semitism” as a term is a bit of a misnomer.
+After all, it’s not a reference to all Semites, which includes Arabs and Assyrians who speak semitic languages.
 It’s used in modern English to denote an anti-Jewish prejudice.

 The authors of the Bible, unwilling to offend the Roman conquerors, gave the Jews a much greater role in the death of Jesus Christ then contemporary scholars believe is likely.
 It is highly unlikely, for example, that Pontius Pilate gave Jesus a “trial,” or that the Jewish priestly class of the time contributed anything to the trial.